Minfante377/go_linux/README.md

 - Execute make run to directly run the application or make build to build the executable.

+## TBD

+- Use a better DB engine.
+- Add more scripts.
 # Work in progress...